andrewharvey/asgs2pgsql/README.md

 For now I load all the volumes into the asgs_2011 schema, although I will need to rethink this to address the annual updates and census updates.

+In the future I may alter the schema with respect to the full codes.
+For example SA1's are unique with respect to their 11 digit code.
+However that 11 digit code is made up of S/T .
+SA4 .
+SA4 .
+SA3 .
+SA2 .
+SA1.
+Currently I store a materialised 11 digit SA1 code but really we could store only the materialised individual codes, and use a function or view to provide the 11 digit code without materialising it.

 Copyright
 =======
 The ABS ASGS data is Copyright (c) Commonwealth of Australia and as per